jabiuddin/github-slideshow/_posts/0000-01-02-jabiuddin.md

 title: “Welcome to our second slide!”
 ---
 Your test
+“Struggle is life.” – Sudha Murthy
 Use the left arrow to go back!